lstoll/ftp2s3/README.md

 # ftp2s3

 FTP Server that uploads to data.
-Not general purpose, designed to be the bare minimum to get data from D-Link camera's offsite.
+Not general purpose, designed to be the bare minimum to get data from D-Link cameras offsite.

 ## Using